2025 BC Parks Camping Reservations Guide

 Screenshot of dates of operation of Miracle Beach campground

-Example of operating season dates at Miracle Beach campground
+Example of operating season and reservable dates at Miracle Beach Campground, sites 101-201

 How to reserve

-As with the previous website, the system will be refreshed with new dates at 7am each day.
+BC Parks’ reservation system is refreshed with new dates at 7am each day.

 To make a reservation on the BC Parks website, you’ll need: